-The holidays are a time of joy.
-But among all the joy sits the reality of life.
-Your loved one in recovery is dealing with their new life and this time of year might bring about reminders or triggers that could put them at risk for relapse.
+The holidays are a time of joy, but among all the celebrations sits the reality of life.
+Your loved one in recovery is dealing with their new sober life, and this time of year might bring about reminders or triggers that could put them at risk for relapse.
+You may be unsure how to support your loved one in recovery during holidays, but with the help of a family therapy program, you can get the guidance you need to help them maintain their sobriety.

-Besides everyday stress and holiday stress, those in recovery have to focus on staying sober.
-And while the compulsion to drink or take drugs might not change during the holidays, there’s likely to be more triggers present.
-Triggers such as people, places, things, and negative emotions, as well as contact with drugs or alcohol, are the most common triggers for relapse.
+Those in recovery have to focus on staying sober amidst everyday stress and the holiday hustle and bustle.
+While the compulsion to drink or take drugs might not change during the holidays, there are likely to be more triggers present.
+People, places, negative emotions, and contact with drugs or alcohol are the most common triggers for relapse.

 Ways You Can Support a Loved One in Recovery